albonicc/webapp_python/README.md

 # webapp_python
 My personal website built with Python (Flask).
-Also using Bootsrap 4 as my CSS framework for a better design.
+Also using Bootstrap 4 as my CSS framework for a better design.